 which features AdS$_4$ vacua with $\mathcal{N}=0,\,1,\,2$ and $4$ supersymmetries \cite{Gallerati:2014xra,Inverso:2016eet,Guarino:2019oct,Guarino:2020gfe}.
 Some of these were lifted to Type IIB S-folds of Janus solutions, which have a spacetime geometry of the form AdS$_4\times S^1\times S^5$, with $S^5$ being a deformed five-sphere.
 These backgrounds are characterized by a monodromy $\mathfrak{M}_{S^1}$ around the non-contractible $S^1$ with radius $\frac{T}{2\pi}$, with $\mathfrak{M}_{S^1}$ a hyperbolic element of the ${\rm SL}(2,\mathbb{Z})_{\rm IIB}$ duality group.
 In other words, these solutions feature different local geometric descriptions patched together by a non-perturbative Type IIB S-duality transformation.
 They can also be constructed as suitable quotients of Janus-like solutions in Type IIB \cite{Bak:2003jk,DHoker:2006vfr}.

 The $\mathcal{N}=4$ vacuum with ${\rm SO}(4)$ residual gauge symmetry was found in \cite{Gallerati:2014xra} and uplifted to Type IIB theory in \cite{Inverso:2016eet}.
 The $\mathcal{N}=0,\,1$ vacua were discovered in \cite{Guarino:2019oct}.
 The $\mathcal{N}=0$ vacuum with symmetry ${\rm SU}(4)$ and the $\mathcal{N}=1$ one with symmetry ${\rm SU}(3)$ were uplifted, in the same work, to ten-dimensional S-folds of type IIB.
 In \cite{Guarino:2020gfe}, a new family of $\mathcal{N}=2$ ${\rm U}(1)^2$ symmetric vacua was found.
-The vacua of this family are labeled by a continuous, non-compact parameter $\chi$.
-At $\chi=0$ the residual gauge symmetry is enhanced to ${\rm SU}(2)\times{\rm U}(1)$ and the type IIB uplift at this particular value was found in the same work.
+The vacua of this family are labeled by a continuous, non-compact parameter $\chi$.\footnote{In fact this family of vacua will feature at least two moduli fields, as the conformal manifold ought to be complex.
+The supergravity moduli fields are expected to be a subset of the four scalar massless modes found in \cite{Guarino:2020gfe}.
+Recently a 2-parameter extension of the $\mathcal{N}=2$ vacua studied here was constructed in \cite{Arav:2021gra,Bobev:2021yya}.} At $\chi=0$ the residual gauge symmetry is enhanced to ${\rm SU}(2)\times{\rm U}(1)$ and the type IIB uplift at this particular value was found in the same work.